Close

 Fall detection

-Almost all Medical Guardian devices (except for the MGMove) come with the option of adding fall detection for an extra $10 per month.
-If you fall, the system detects it and automatically notifies emergency services.
-However, the company does caution that fall detection does not detect 100% of falls, and, if the user is able, they should always press the help button if they fall.
-Devices with fall detection should only be worn around the neck as this is the most accurate way to detect falls.
+Almost all Medical Guardian devices come with the option of adding fall detection for an extra $10 per month.
+If you fall while wearing the fall detection device, it’s designed to automatically contact the monitoring center.
+The company does caution, though, that fall detection does not detect 100% of falls, and, if the user is able, they should always press the help button if they fall.

 When our Reviews Team tested the Medical Guardian fall detection option, we found it successfully detected simulated falls from a standing position.
 Fall detection is complex, and the technology uses multiple criteria to identify falls, including speed, angle, motion, and distance.
 Be aware that false positives can occur (when the machine mistakenly detects a fall that hasn’t happened) from things like dropping your device or the device falling off a table.
 In the event of a false positive, the company will reach out and verify that you don’t need assistance.